thisisadi/SecureStorageSystem/README.md

 ## **ABSTRACT**
 In today’s world, simply having the capacity to transfer a file from one location to another isn’t enough.
-Businesses today face multiple security threats and as a highly competitive environment, they need a secure file transfer system to protect and reliably transfer their sensitive, businesscritical data.
+Businesses today face multiple security threats and as a highly competitive environment, they need a secure file transfer system to protect and reliably transfer their sensitive, critical data.
 SECURE FILE STORAGE is a method of data sharing via a secure, reliable delivery method.
 Also, we use this between a client and a server.
 We use Cyber Security for securing information and communication in the presence of third parties.
 This technique is used to ensure that only those persons to whom the information is intended can read it.
 By using the principles